wintonmj/AVC-Team-3-2016/README.md

 *Week 3 - back from break*
  * Grace: Check on whats been done, help out with software and hardware working with quadrant 1 & 2.
- * Chris & Michael: Test out the code from 1st and second week, have quadrants working.
+ * Chris & Michael: Test out the code from 1st and second week, have gate opening and get robot following the line smoothly (maybe the derivative PID control system) before the 'B-' stage.
+Also think about a method for the robot to deal with T-junctions/90 degree turns etc.
- * Aaron & Mayunk: Have the chassis finalised (flip the camera, add on the wheel)
+ * Aaron & Mayunk: Have a good idea for a finalised chassis for up to the maze (flip the camera, add on the wheel etc).
+Also look at 3D modelling/printing a ball following wheel.